Generic name: methylphenidate (oral) [ METH-il-FEN-i-date ]

-Brand name: Adhansia XR, Aptensio XR, Concerta, Cotempla XR-ODT, Jornay PM, Metadate ER, Methylin, QuilliChew ER, Quillivant XR, Relexxii, Ritalin, Ritalin LA
+Brand names: Adhansia XR, Aptensio XR, Concerta, Cotempla XR-ODT, Jornay PM, ... show all 12 brands Metadate ER, Methylin, QuilliChew ER, Quillivant XR, Relexxii, Ritalin, Ritalin LA

 Drug class: CNS stimulants